Reconnection and recovery

 How it works

-- The agent continues streaming tokens to the channel - the stream is not tied to the client's connection.
+- The agent continues streaming tokens to the channel; the stream is not tied to the client's connection.

-- On reconnection, the client transport uses
+- On reconnect, the client transport uses

 Recovery scenarios

 On the server side, the encoder handles transient failures during streaming.
-If an append operation fails (for example, due to a network blip between the server and Ably), the encoder falls back to a full message update:
+If an append operation fails, for example due to a network blip between the server and Ably, the encoder falls back to a full message update:

 - Append the next token to the message (normal path).